David-Kingsman/Dexvla_rebar_lab/README.md

       |-qvel (100,7)
 ```

+### Configurations
-2. You have to add one entry in [constants.py](https://github.com/juruobenruo/DexVLA/blob/main/aloha_scripts/constants.py) to specify the path of your data as follows.
+2. You have to add one entry in [constants.py](https://github.com/juruobenruo/DexVLA/blob/main/aloha_scripts/constants.py) to specify the path of your data as fpip uninstall torch torchvision torchaudioollows.
 ```python
     'example_task_name': { # for local debug
         'dataset_dir': [